EMS Doha Primary School

 Making good passwords, be kind and stop cyberbullying

-Students in Years 2 and above, this week played a game called Interland, it is made by Google to help students Be Internet Awesome.
+Students in Years 2 and above, played a game called Interland, it is made by Google to help students Be Internet Awesome.
 It deals with what makes good passwords, how to be kind and stop cyberbullying, what information we should share and what should be private, and about what is real or fake on the internet.
 It is free, does not require a download, and doesn't need a username or password.
 Here is the link you can share or send home https://beinternetawesome.withgoogle.com/en/interland

 No hat, no play.